Teaching Assistant Apprentice

-Good verbal, non-verbal and written communication skills.
-Strong organisational skills, basic ICT skills and knowledge of issues relevant to education and child learning and development.
+Good verbal, non-verbal and written communication skills, strong organisational skills, basic ICT skills.

-You will need to be emotionally intelligent and aware, caring disposition with a patient and friendly approach, energetic and self-motivated, able to work in a team, enthusiastic for students, student outcomes and education, positive attitude towards own learning and development, displays an awareness, understanding and commitment to the protection and safeguarding of children and young people, able to work without supervision and able to prioritise between different demands to achieve deadlines.
+Emotionally intelligent and aware, caring disposition with a patient and friendly approach, energetic and self-motivated, able to work in a team, enthusiastic, positive attitude, displays an awareness, understanding and commitment to the protection and safeguarding of children and young people, able to work without supervision and able to prioritise between different demands to achieve deadlines

 The Apprenticeship in Supporting Teaching and Learning in Schools includes: